cmgoffena13/etl-watcher/docs/_build/html/_sources/guides/recommended_implementation.rst.txt

 The decorator automatically handles:

 - Starting and ending pipeline execution
-- Updating the pipeline execution with the ETLResults
+- Updating the pipeline execution with the ETLResult
 - Active/Inactive pipeline management
 - All HTTP communication with the Watcher API